Bảo Đại: Death

-Bảo Đại died at a military hospital in Val-de-Grâce, Paris on 30 July 1997.
+Bảo Đại died at a military hospital in Val-de-Grâce, Paris at 5:00 a.m on 31 July 1997, aged 83.
 He was interred in the Cimetière de Passy.

 Bảo Đại lived his last years quietly in a small apartment at 29, rue Fresnel, 16th arrondissement, Paris.
 All his once-massive wealth and power were gone, and he lived on a monthly allowance of 20,000 Francs from the French government.

-He died at 5:00 a.m. on July 31, 1997, at the Val-de-Grâce Military Hospital, at the age of 83.
-Former Emperor Bảo Đại was the longest-lived emperor of the Nguyễn Dynasty.
-He was also the longest-lived deposed emperor in the modern world.
+He was the longest-lived emperor of the Nguyễn Dynasty and the longest-lived deposed emperor in the modern world.

 Bảo Đại's funeral was held at 11:00 a.m. on August 6, 1997, at the Saint-Pierre-de-Chaillot church at 35 avenue Marceau, 16th arrondissement, Paris and his coffin was buried at Passy Cemetery on Trocadéro hill.

 Responding to the BBC about this event, Ms. Monique said: "Today I am very sad.
 Of course, first and foremost because my husband has just passed away.
 But today the history of the Nguyen Dynasty of Vietnam has also ended.
 I pray for my husband."